anibalventura/caishen-wallet-flutter/README.md

 ## Features

-- Create new user with email and password.
+- Sign in with email and password.
+- Create account form.
-- Sign in and sign out user.
+- Dashboard with expenses and incomes.
-- Create and view transactions.
+- CRUD for transactions, category and payment types.
+- Edit or delete logged account.
 - Localization (English/Spanish).

-### To do

-- [ ] App icon, splash screen and night mode.
+- App icon, splash screen and night mode.
-- [ ] Dashboard screen with expenses and incomes.
-- [ ] Filters for transaction screen.
-- [x] CRUD transactions.
-- [ ] Profile screen with user details.
-- [x] Settings screen with CRUD for payment and category lists.
-- [ ] Save last email enter on login screen.

 ## Development